-Windows 10 supports changing the default language.
+Windows 10 and 11 support changing the default language.
 You no longer need to be concerned about the default language when you buy a computer — if you prefer to use a different language, you can change it at any time.

 This is particularly useful for environments where multiple users access a single computer and those users prefer different languages.
-You can download and install additional languages for Windows 10 to view menus, dialog boxes, and other user interface items in your preferred language.
+You can download and install additional languages for Windows 10 and Windows 11 to view menus, dialog boxes, and other user interface items in your preferred language.

 Install a Language in Windows 10